 If you do have a candle from before 2003 in your home, you can still test for a lead wick by rubbing the tip of the wick of an un-burnt candle on a piece of paper.
 If it leaves a gray mark, like a pencil, the wick contains a lead core.
 If you have already burned a candle you suspect might have a lead wick, toss it out.

 Find safe candles from certified green businesses at our GreenPages.org.

 If you can’t find the right nontoxic aromatherapy candle to get rid of tension headaches or rejuvenate your tired body, you may want to try using pure essential oils.
 Pure, organic oils can give you the same aromatherapy benefits as scented candles, and you can choose and blend your own scents.

+Be sure to consult a reliable website, reference book, or qualified aromatherapist when bringing essential oils into your home.
 Once you’ve chosen your favorite oils blends, there are a few ways to release the scents in your home:

 - Use a diffuser.
 These are simple containers—most often made of glass, marble, or ceramic—which release the scent from essential oils when heated either with electricity or a small tea light candle.
 Usually, six to ten drops of essential oil in a diffuser is all it takes to scent a room.